jfcross4/advanced_stats/rv_lab.md

 **Question 5:**

 In NBA games, teams typically have about 100 possessions a piece and they score, on average, about 1.1 points per possession.
 Using random variables, try to estimate the chance that an underdog will win a game in which the favorite is favored (expected to win) by 10 points.
 Please describe how you made your estimate.

+**Question 6:**

+Try to estimate the chance that an NBA game between two evenly matched teams will go to overtime using random variables.
+Then look up the % of actual NBA games go to overtime.
+Was our estimate close?
+If not, how do you think that our (simple) model of reality is failing?